-The City's elected and appointed officials considered many factors when setting the fiscal year 2019 budget, tax rates, and fees that will be charged.
-The economic outlook for Bexar County remains stable.
-The City's budget levels remain similar to previous years.
+The City's elected and appointed officials considered many factors when setting the fiscal year 2020 budget, tax rates, and fees that will be charged.
+The City's budget levels remain similar to previous years, with the final approval taking place prior to the onset of the COVID-19 pandemic.
+It is unclear what economic effect the pandemic will have on the City.

 The City's largest single source of revenue in the General Fund continues to be ad valorem taxes.
-The adopted budget for the fiscal year 2019 remained the same at a tax rate of \$0.501345 per \$100 of taxable value.
-This rate consists of only a maintenance and operations (M&O) tax rate of \$0.501345 and no interest and sinking (debt service) tax rate.
-The rate was set based on a net assessed value of \$536,832,192.
-A proposition for the limitation of the increase of ad valorem taxes for the residence homestead of a person who is disabled or who is sixty-five (65) yeas of age or older as authorized by Article VIII, Section 1-b (h) of the Texas Constitution and Section 11.261 of the Texas Tax Code was approved by voters in May 2017.
-Although the tax freeze, as is commonly referred to, will become effective with the 2018 tax year the tax revenue affected will begin with the 2019 budget year.
-Since this could significantly impact the City's future ad valorem it is important to be aware for future revenue projections.
+The adopted budget for the fiscal year 2020 remained the same at a tax rate of \$0.480619 per \$100 of taxable value.
+This rate consists of only a maintenance and operations (M&O) tax rate of \$0.480619 and no interest and sinking (debt service) tax rate.
+The rate was set based on a net assessed value of \$575 million excluding frozen values.